Gandalf

-Gandalf is a protagonist in J. R. R. Tolkien's novels The Hobbit and The Lord of the Rings.
+Gandalf, in longer form Gandalf the Grey and later Gandalf the White, is a protagonist in J. R. R. Tolkien's novels The Hobbit and The Lord of the Rings.
 He is a wizard, one of the Istari order, and the leader of the Company of the Ring.
 Tolkien took the name "Gandalf" from the Old Norse "Catalogue of Dwarves" (Dvergatal) in the Völuspá.

 As a wizard and the bearer of one of the Three Rings, Gandalf has great power, but works mostly by encouraging and persuading.
 He sets out as Gandalf the Grey, possessing great knowledge and travelling continually.
 Gandalf is focused on the mission to counter the Dark Lord Sauron by destroying the One Ring.
 He is associated with fire; his ring of power is Narya, the Ring of Fire.
 As such, he delights in fireworks to entertain the hobbits of the Shire, while in great need he uses fire as a weapon.
 As one of the Maiar, he is an immortal spirit from Valinor, but his physical body can be killed.